-We’re sure one of our customers is keeping a close eye on these importing trends as they prepare to process thousands of new vehicles landing in the Big Apple each year.
+We’re sure one of our customers is keeping a close eye on these importing trends as they prepare to process thousands of new vehicles landing here each year.
 For them, importing is vital.
-Their company has shaped an important niche in the storage industry with a sizable location big enough to receive and store boatloads of vehicles destined for all part of the East Coast.
+Their company has shaped an important niche in the storage industry with a sizable location big enough to receive and store boatloads of vehicles destined for all parts of the country.

-To keep track of their large, but temporary inventory, they use EIM’s 654 Removable Plastic Labels printed for them with serialized barcodes.
+To keep track of their large, but temporary inventory, they use our removable plastic vehicle labels printed for them with serialized barcodes.
 Developed for durability, strength and superior printing, this label material is suitable for outdoor applications up to 6 months―more than enough time for the company to move their inventory.
 The fact that it will cleanly remove from painted metal is also a very important factor.

 While we’ll be rooting for good car sales, this seems to be an appropriate example of how our country’s business moves with international commerce.
 Labels are used everywhere.
 Sometimes business is good and other times not so good, but the need for labels continues―for one product or another…imports, exports or simply “home-grown.”
+Reach out to The Label Experts today and ask about all of our durable automobile labels!
 (Yes, we also have labels for electronics and heavy machinery!)